dgp-web/entity-store/README.md

 ## Utilities ##

-entiy-store comes with some utility function that make passing data to CompositeEntityActions and selecting data from state easier.
+entity-store comes with some utility function that make passing data to CompositeEntityActions and selecting data from state easier.

 ### createKVSFromArray ###